ibm-cloud-docs/Cloudant/release_info/deprecations.md

 - If you rely on 500 replies for your application, you might have issues.
 To fix the problem, update your application to rely on 400 responses.

-- If you don't handle reduce overflow errors as part of a row in the response body, issues occur.
+- If you don't take care of reduce overflow errors as part of a row in the response body, issues occur.
 To fix this problem, change the application to handle the errors from view requests.